Communication and information technologies

 The module consists of three blocks – each covering a key area in communication and information technologies – and an individual project:

-Block 1: Enquiring and communication
+Block 1: Enquiring and communicating

 The first block covers technologies that enable wireless and mobile communications such as Wi-Fi, mobile cellular networks and for the Internet of Things.
 You’ll develop study skills such as finding information online; and reading, evaluating and writing technological materials.
 You’ll use and further develop these study skills in Blocks 2 and 3.
 You’ll also learn some practical skills through using network simulation software.